dsccommunity/DFSDsc/README.md

 This DSC Resource requires that the DFSN and DFSR PowerShell modules are installed onto any computer this resource will be used on.
-These modules are installed as part of RSAT tools or RSAT-DFS-Mgmt-Con Windows Feature in Windows Server 2012 R2.
+These modules are installed as part of RSAT tools or RSAT-DFS-Mgmt-Con Windows Feature in Windows Server.
 However, this will automatically convert a Server Core installation into one containing the management tools, which may not be ideal because it is no longer strictly a Server Core installation.